-While enterprise-level technologies have become increasingly web and cloud-based, that is not the case for many traditional HMI/SCADA software systems.
-That is why Inductive Automation designed Ignition to be fundamentally different than traditional HMI/SCADA software in a number of ways.
+While enterprise-level technologies have become increasingly web and cloud-based, that is not the case for many of the traditional SCADA and HMI examples of software systems.
+That is why Inductive Automation designed Ignition to be fundamentally different from traditional HMI/SCADA software in a number of ways.

 Unlike other offerings, Ignition is licensed by the number of servers and comes with unlimited free tags, runtime clients and licensing.

 While this is changing to a certain degree, there has often been a technological gap between traditional HMI/SCADA software systems and information technology (IT) systems.
 Once the software is installed, the user can face issues, such as flat file storage with time-series data only, individually installed clients, a lack of database applications, limited and proprietary connectivity, simple trending information, decentralized maintenance, and limited security options.

 Ignition software uses a different approach.
 It is web-based, which can make it quicker and easier to install and use with faster downloading and without requiring users to install a driver.
 It can be set up on a cloud network or on a local network and launched to any computer or device with a web browser.
 It connects to structured query language (SQL) databases, runs on web servers, and enables users to develop their own database applications.
 According to Inductive Automation, by converging IT and control technologies, Ignition helps close the gap between the plant floor and the enterprise, allowing data to flow throughout the business.
 This helps improve efficiency, security, productivity, and reliability.